eBay/cors-filter/README.md

 ```

 ### Using CORS Filter in Your Maven Project
-Add following repositories to your pom.xml
+Add the following repositories to your pom.xml
 ```xml
   <repositories>
     <repository>